cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                    based on elliptic curves.
 TEST-Param.ini ...
 Initialization file for random number tests. secude.dll .......
 Library of cryptographic functions provided by
-                   Secude IT Security Ltd. (xxx)
+                   Secude IT Security Ltd.
 ticket ...........
-License for the Secude library. (xxx) libxml2.dll ......
-Is used by the secude.dll. (xxx) secidea.dll ......
-Is used by the secude.dll for IDEA encryption. (xxx) srndmskb.dll .....
+License for the Secude library. libxml2.dll ......
+Is used by the secude.dll. secidea.dll ......
+Is used by the secude.dll for IDEA encryption. srndmskb.dll .....
 Used by secude.dll for collecting entropy when
-                   initializing the Secude random number generator. (xxx) db.dll ...........
-Is used by the secude.dll. (xxx) secude.xml .......
-Is used by the secude.dll. (xxx) libeay32.dll .....
+                   initializing the Secude random number generator. db.dll ...........
+Is used by the secude.dll. secude.xml .......
+Is used by the secude.dll. libeay32.dll .....
 Library from OpenSSL.
 SciLexer.dll .....
 Library of the Scintilla text editor. cracklib_Win32.dll ..
 Supports PQM tests.